Tesla-Fryvo/Pcryption/README.md

 # Pcryption
-To be honest it an random encryption that I think of I'll not say it perfect but it good enough It probably possible to encrypt and decrypt without and big long table and that is probably pro of this ecryption
+random encryption that I think of I'll not say it perfect but it good enough It probably possible to encrypt and decrypt without and big long table and that is probably pro of this ecryption

 I will continue updating the encryption and make it better while maintaining the main idea that it will be possible to encrypt/decrypt with just empty paper